 Father, mother and 12-year-old son found shot to death in Andover home

-ANDOVER - A couple and their 12-year-old son were found shot to death in their home in Andover early Thursday morning, police said.
+ANDOVER - A couple and their 12-year-old son were found shot to death in their home in Andover early Thursday in a murder-suicide, police said.

 Andover Police Chief Pat Keefe said they received a 911 call from the family's home on Porter Road just after 3:21 a.m.
 Officers arrived about five minutes later and had to "breach two doors to get into the house."